Inshou Restaurant Review, San Mateo

 Why did we dine here? – Inshou recently opened in the Marina Plaza shopping center, just off Highway 101′s Hillsdale exit.
 We were shopping at Marina supermarket and decided to give this new place a try.

-Insider Tip – Check out the specials board.
+Insider Tip – Check out the specials board, order the specialties.

 Cuisine – Japanese Izakaya